true-async/php-true-async-rfc/basic.md

 2. All coroutines will, by default, be created within `$scope`.
 That is, expressions like `spawn <callable>` will be equivalent to `spawn with $scope <callable>`.
-3. `async` ensures that once the block is exited, the created `Scope` will be explicitly released using the `dispose()` method, which means all coroutines created inside the block's `Scope` will be cancelled.
+3. `async` ensures that once the block is exited, the created `Scope` will be explicitly released using the `disposeSafely()` method, which means all coroutines created inside the block's `Scope` will be cancelled.

 #### Motivation